PEACE SEEDS 2017 List

 Solanum lycopersicum Geranium Kiss Bush Tomato 25/4.00

 Stocky 2' plants with hypertresses of 10-25 red fruits of 1 ounce size, excellent flavor, makes 2-4 sets of flowers and fruits.
 Plants last well into the fall and fruits maintain well on the dying bushes.
 Dylana considers it 'a one stake wonder'.
 When a long cool rain comes in the fall, most of the tomato plants get a late blight.
-This one does not.
+This one is somewhat resistant, better than any we have seen except for

 Solanum lycopersicum Joe Pesch Tomato 15/4.00